What is FNF Chewing Gum?

 FNF Chewing Gum is a new fly tying material from Kevin Porteous' Frozen North Fly Fishing company, who recently launched the excellent FNF Jelly Fritz material we've been using with great results.

 FNF Chewing Gum is an odd material - kind of like a slightly elasticated very short rubbery fritz-chenille.
-It's roughly 3mm in length, so is fairly short and narrow.
+It's about 3mm in diameter and you get a metre or so in each pack.

 If you look very closely you can see it's got a bonded core with tiny strands of rubber in it as well as pale white fluff.
 The dye is applied sparingly, so most of the colours are relatively pale.